Top 5 tips to better organize the harvest

 When grapes are ripe?

 Grapes need to be picked when they are fully ripe.
-The first harbingers of grape maturity can be determinated by our senses.
-The first indicator of ripeness is the color of the grapes.
-Red grape varieties in their full ripeness develop deep purple-blue color while white grape varieties lighten, and their skin color turns almost yellow.
-When grapes get the proper color they usually need, depends on the variety and the weather, another 1 to 3 week to develop their full sweetness.
-The easiest way to determined the sweetness of the grape is by tasting them.
-Ripe grapes taste sweet, not tart; you also need to consider that each variety has its own unique flavor.
+Our senses can determine the first harbingers of grape maturity.
+The first indicator of ripeness is the colour of the grapes.
+Red grape varieties, in their full ripeness, develop a deep purple-blue colour, while white grape varieties lighten, and their skin colour turns almost yellow.
+When grapes get the proper colour, depending on the variety and the weather, it takes another 1 to 3 weeks to develop their full sweetness.
+The easiest way to determine the grape’s sweetness is by tasting them.
+Ripe grapes taste sweet, not tart; you also need to consider that each variety has its own unique flavour.
 On touch, the ripe grapes feel soft, plump and full of juice.
-Vineyard full of fully ripe grapes emits a pleasant sweet smell, so you will know when to harvest.
-A very good sign of full ripeness are also animals who are feeding themselves with grapes.
-Another indicator is the color of the seed, ripe grapes have brown seeds while green seeds tell you that grapes are not yet ready for the harvest.
+Vineyards full of fully ripe grapes emit a pleasant, sweet smell, so you will know when to harvest.
+A very good sign of full ripeness is animals feeding themselves with grapes.
+Another indicator is the colour of the seed; ripe grapes have brown seeds, while green seeds tell you that grapes are not yet ready for harvest.

-Most of the winegrowers in addition to the obvious signs and their “instinct” also take into account measurements of sugar, and the acid of the grapes, as well as the pH of the grapes.
-Since this measurement differs from the variety and the micro-climate of the vineyard, each winegrower should know his ripe grapes optimal values.
-According to some literature, the optimal levels for red wines are Brix: 22, TA: 0,75, pH: 3,4; and for the white wines Brix: 20, TA: 0,7 and pH: 3,2.
+Winegrowers, in addition to the obvious signs and their “instinct”, also take into account measurements of sugar and the acid of the grapes, as well as the pH of the grapes.
+Since this measurement differs from the vineyard’s variety and micro-climate, each winegrower should know the optimal values of his ripe grapes.
+According to the literature, the optimal levels for red wines are Brix: 22, TA: 0,75, pH: 3,4, and for the white wines Brix: 20, TA: 0,7 and pH: 3,2.

 Mechanical or hand pick harvest

-Even though several winegrowers tend to use the mechanics, there is still a number of doubts and questions about the best way for the grape harvest.
+Even though several winegrowers tend to use mechanics, there are still several doubts and questions about the best way to harvest grapes.
 Some prefer mechanical harvesting while others don’t want to hear about anything else but hand-picking.
-The advantage of the mechanical harvesting is in its low price.
-Harvester can pick up to 200 tons of grapes per day while one experienced human picker only somewhere between 1 and 2 tons.
-Therefore, it’s hard to imagine hand picking in huge vineyards.
-Before hand-pickers would end their job, half of the grapes would already shrivel, not to mention high labor costs.
-However, some wineries prefer hand picking since mechanical harvester can not distinguish between ripe, unripe and rotten bunches.
-In addition, the harvester can damage the grape skin and therefore the risk of oxidation and a loss of the aromatic qualities in the wine.
+The advantage of mechanical harvesting is its low price.
+Harvester can pick up to 200 tons of grapes daily while one experienced picker only somewhere between 1 and 2 tons.
+Therefore, it’s hard to imagine hand-picking huge vineyards.
+Before hand-pickers would end their job, half of the grapes would already shrivel, not to mention high labour costs.
+However, some wineries prefer hand-picking since mechanical harvesters can not distinguish between ripe, unripe and rotten bunches.
+In addition, the harvester can damage the grape skin and, therefore, the risk of oxidation and a loss of the aromatic qualities in the wine.

-Mainly small, family owned wineries are deciding for hand picking, and also wineries who have vineyards in such terrain where is completely impossible to harvest mechanically.
+Mainly, small, family-owned wineries hand-pick their grapes, as do wineries whose vineyards are located in terrain where mechanical harvesting is not feasible.
+Additionally, grapes used for premium wines are typically hand-picked to ensure quality and careful selection.
 Also berries from botrytized bunches, for sweet wines, can not be picked in any other way than by hand.
-We collected some tips that are going to come in handy for small, hand-picking wineries when preparing for the harvest.
+We collected some tips that will come in handy for small, hand-picking wineries when preparing for the harvest.

 Mechanical grape harvest